HL7/emedicinal-product-info/input/pagecontent/build-overview.md

 <div style="background:#eff6ff; border:1px solid #bfdbfe; border-left:4px solid #2563eb; border-radius:8px; padding:12px 18px; margin-bottom:24px; font-size:.85em; color:#1e40af; display:flex; gap:10px; align-items:flex-start;">
   <span style="flex-shrink:0; font-size:1em;">📋</span>
-  <span><strong>New to ePI?</strong> Before diving into a specific type, review the <a href="build-epi1.html#prerequisites" style="color:#1d4ed8; font-weight:600;">Pre-requisites</a> — including reading the Vulcan ePI IG, your national guidance, and selecting a structured authoring tool.</span>
+  <span><strong>New to ePI?</strong> Before building an ePI, reading this Vulcan ePI IG, your national regulator's ePI guidance, and select a structured authoring tool.</span>
 </div>

-The **Build ePI** section provides step-by-step instructions for creating valid ePI documents at each maturity level, from a basic digital label (Type 1) through to full clinical decision support (Type 3).
+The **Build ePI** section provides step-by-step instructions for creating valid ePI documents at each maturity level, from a basic digital label (Type 1) through to structured clinical information (Type 3).
 It also describes how to set up an [ePI Repository](tech-details.html) to manage a catalogue of authorised labels.

 ePI is not a single resource but a collection of interlinked FHIR resources.
 Depending on the **ePI Type** (Maturity Level) being implemented, different resources are required to capture the necessary narrative and structured data.